joaogci/FYS-STK4155-projects/project_1/README.md

  * Add a Cross Validation method
  * Refractor exercise 3, 4 and 5 to work with the new class
  * Add more data sizes to exercises 1 and 2, for a comparison between data set sizes
- * Start thinking about the repost
+ * Start thinking about the report

 ## Examples